samkosal/ramblebot/README.md

 ## Wave 3
 In wave 3, you will finish the implementation of `tokenize`.
 Read the Javadoc carefully to understand what to do.
 Successfully completing this wave should make the remaining tests in `LowercaseSentenceTokenizerTest` pass.
 Add, commit, and push your code!

+## Wave 4
+In wave 4 you will finish the implementation of `train` in `UnigramWordPredictor`.
+There is already one line of the implementation provided for you, you do not need to change it.
+Write the rest of te implementation below it.
+Read the Javadoc on `train` carefully to understand what is expected.
+I also recommend reading `testTrainAndGetNeighborMap` in `UnigramWordPredictorTest` as it gives an example input/output.
+Successfully completing your code should make that test pass.
+This method is probably the hardest part of the project.
+Look back at compound data structures and ask for help from tutors or in office hours if needed.
+Make sure to add, commit, and push your code frequently!

+## Wave 5
+In wave 5 you will implement `predictNextWord` in `UnigramWordPredictor`.
+As part of implementing this, you will need to research how to generate random numbers in Java.
+Read the Javadoc carefully, and read the comments on the remaining tests.
+Once you complete this wave, all tests in the project should pass.
+Congratulations, you finished the project!
+Make sure to add, commit, and push.

+## Bonus Extensions
+Consider doing any of the following (some are very hard!):
+- Adding more tests to the classes you implemented
+- Testing `RambleApp`
+- Creating a Bigram predictor
+- Making your Unigram predictor memory-efficient.
+- Making RambleApp memory-efficient
+- Anything else you find interesting!